kordastilab/ImmunoCluster/README.md

 ## 2\.
 Data Exploration

-We provide several functions to examine globla patterns within the data, they can be used to get an idea of the influence of conditions/treatment or batch effects within the data.
+We provide several functions to examine global patterns within the data, they can be used to get an idea of the influence of conditions/treatment or batch effects within the data.
 The mdsplot() function will generate a multi-dimensional scaling (MDS) plot on median expresion values for each channel.
-MDS plots represent an unsupervised way to indicate similarities between samples at a global level berfore more in depth analsysi.
-In the example here we can see that there is no observabe high-level difference between the two GvHD condition samples, however there does appear to be a weak separation between samples collected at D30 and D90 post BMT.
+MDS plots represent an unsupervised way to indicate similarities between samples at a global level berfore more in depth analsysis.
+In the example here we can see that there is no observable high-level difference between the two GvHD condition samples, however there does appear to be a weak separation between samples collected at D30 and D90 post BMT.
 Here and throughout the pipeline, colkey can be